AntonioTorres23/OpenGL_Notes/SSAO.md

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_T, GL_CLAMP_TO_EDGE);
 ```

-This gives us a position texture that we can use to obtain depth values for each of the kerenl samples
+This gives us a position texture that we can use to obtain depth values for each of the kernel samples.
+Note that we store the positions in a floating point data format; this way position values aren't clamped to $[0.0, 1.0]$